NYCPlanning/design/CPE/CPE-user-feedback-outline.md

 3. Understanding what criteria is needed for our usability.

     > Gathering observations to help construct a scale to gauge the success rate in terms of usability.

-## Timeline

-Determining how much time each stage of the user research phase would take.

-> [!NOTE]
-> Timeline is tentative as we are trying to finalize details related to the launch date for CPE.

-Things to consider when accounting for timeline:

-- Determining survey period to collect initial feedback
-- Going through survey feedback with Design and Capital Planning
-- Scheduling interviews with participants
-- Hosting individual interviews
-- Setting up coordination for incentives and follow through with participants
-- Scoring and synthesizing observations from interview
-- Planning next steps after this feedback iteration

 ### Delivery